jhadvig/genie-plugin/ols-ngui/README.md

 ```
 hi

+Create a new empty dashboard called "My Dashboards" and activate it.

 what are my dashboards? generate ui
 	what are my dashboards?
 Include all possible information, generate ui

+what are my dashboards? generate ui and use table

+what are my dashboards? generate ui and use set of cards

 ```

 ### Perses